 In order to become a game designer professionally, you first have to make sure game design is something you like to do

 The best to do that is to go make an actual game.
-You can take the game prototype challenge where I give you templates and instructions on how to build a playable virtual tabletop prototype.
+You can take the Build a Game Challenge where I give you templates and instructions on how to build a playable virtual tabletop prototype.

-Once you confirmed that here are the next steps:
+Once you confirm that here are the next steps:

 Get interviews by passing the following talent filtering point in the sequential order as you move closer to job offer: